SKIP TO PAGE CONTENT

 • The Specialist in School Psychology (SSP) degree

 Each program has 6 (SSP) or 8 (General MA) core courses.
-Once your core courses are completed, students in the general MA program have a significant amount of freedom to choose electives which fit the student's research interest(s) and future goals.
-The Clinical MA and School Psychology SSP programs are more structured from beginning to end in order to meet licensure requirements.
+Once your core courses are completed, students in the MA program have a significant amount of freedom to choose electives which fit the student's research interest(s) and future goals.
+The School Psychology SSP program is more structured from beginning to end in order to meet licensure requirements.